-This year, Spinal Cord Injury Awareness Week takes place from 4-10 September and there are several ways you can get involved.
-While we’re in various stages of lockdown across the country, you don’t need to leave the comfort of your own home to participate!
+This year, Spinal Cord Injury Awareness Week takes place from 3-9 September and there are several ways you can get involved.
+You don’t need to leave the comfort of your own home to participate!

-In this article we’ll list some of the interesting ways to participate, share facts and figures on spinal cord injuries in Australia and more.
+In this article we’ll list some of the interesting ways to grow awareness by share facts and figures on spinal cord injuries in Australia and more.
 Be sure to scroll down to ‘Sip Week’ and watch the video message from Carol Taylor!

 Spinal cord injury, facts and figures